alievakrash/BEHAV3D/README.md

 -Insert [here](https://github.com/alievakrash/BEHAV3D/blob/a4c9ea882c8a9109bb952ceb10ece68f082fcd9d/scripts/T%20cell%20dynamics%20classification/Random_forest_classifier.R#L107) the direction of your imported new dataset.
 For testing use the provided example dataset: [master_corrected3_example](https://github.com/alievakrash/BEHAV3D/blob/18f9332a54adf0b0d8e00d688802edc980aabdc9/scripts/T%20cell%20dynamics%20classification/example_dataset_T_cell_tracking/master_corrected3_example)

 ### (3) Behavior-guided transcriptomics module
 This module integrates information from single cell sequencing and behavioral profiling, by predicting in a behavioral phenotype of single cells in scRNA seq data.
-For more information see Figure 3 in https://www.biorxiv.org/content/10.1101/2021.05.05.442764v2
+For more information see Figure 4 in https://www.biorxiv.org/content/10.1101/2021.05.05.442764v2

+- Predict in silico the proportions of cells with different behavioral signatures in different experimental groups [non-engaged, non-engaged enriched, engaged, super-engaged]

+-Run script

+-Run script

+Store output containing the proportion of behavioral signatures per experimental condition to be used below.

 - Compute behavioral probability map for scRNA seq data: